rejhgadellaa/icerrr/README.md

 Introduction
 ===========

-Looking for a clean and simple radio streaming app that lets you set alarms, cast your stream to Chromecast and supports Android Wear?
+Looking for a clean and simple radio streaming app that lets you set alarms, cast your stream to Chromecast[1] and supports Android Wear?

 Well, I think Icerrr may be just the thing for you!